 Be sure to scroll through the whole document. :-)

-Our battle ended last week, so now you can picture us with big smiles on our faces as we stand in our kitchen and gaze down at our certificate in all of its stamped, bureaucratic beauty resting so comfortably on our kitchen counter.
+Our battle ended last week, so you can picture us with big smiles as we stand in our kitchen and gaze down at our certificate in all its stamped, bureaucratic beauty resting comfortably on our kitchen counter.

 Eclaircie - SOLD